Three Dialogues Between Hylas and Philonous

 Three Dialogues between Hylas and Philonous, or simply Three Dialogues, is a 1713 book on metaphysics and idealism written by George Berkeley.
 Taking the form of a dialogue, the book was written as a response to the criticism Berkeley experienced after publishing A Treatise Concerning the Principles of Human Knowledge.

-Three important concepts discussed in the Three Dialogues are perceptual relativity, the conceivability/master argument (Note: "master argument" was coined by André Gallois) and Berkeley's phenomenalism.
+Three important concepts discussed in the Three Dialogues are perceptual relativity, the conceivability/master argument (Note: The term "master argument" was coined by André Gallois) and Berkeley's phenomenalism.
 Perceptual relativity argues that the same object can appear to have different characteristics (e.g. shape) depending on the observer's perspective.
 Since objective features of objects cannot change without an inherent change in the object itself, shape must not be an objective feature.

 Background

 In 1709, Berkeley published his first major work, An Essay Towards a New Theory of Vision, in which he discussed the limitations of human vision and advanced the theory that the proper objects of sight are not material objects, but light and colour.
 This foreshadowed his chief philosophical work, A Treatise Concerning the Principles of Human Knowledge (1710), which, after its poor reception, he rewrote into the Three Dialogues (1713).